MetOffice/simulation-systems/source/Development/planning_your_change.rst

-**Is the code you need to alter on a single repository or is it spread over multiple repositories?** If it's over multiple repositories you need to use linked tickets.
+**Is the code you need to alter on a single repository or is it spread over multiple repositories?** If it's over multiple repositories you need to use linked PRs.
 See :ref:`multirepo` for further details.

 **Does similar code functionality already exist in the model?** It's a good idea **not** to re-invent the wheel or have code duplication!
 Speaking to code